SitePen/dstore/docs/Collection.md

 # Collection

 A Collection is the interface for a collection of items, which can be filtered or sorted to create new collections.
-When implementing this interface, every method and property is optional, and is only needed if the functionality it provides is required, however all the included collections implement every method.
+When implementing this interface, every method and property is optional, and is only needed if the functionality it provides is required.
+However, all the included collections implement every method.
 Note that the objects in the collection might not be immediately retrieved from the underlying data storage until they are actually accessed through `forEach()`, `fetch()`, or `fetchRange()`.
 These fetch methods return a snapshot of the data, and if the data has changed, these methods can later be used to retrieve the latest data.

 ## Querying